 Lourmarin is listed as one of the most beautiful villages of France.
 It has a castle, winding streets, great views and famous writers.
 Albert Camus, Nobel Prize winner, lived and wrote in Lourmarin, as did novelist and biographer Henri Bosco.
-Both men are buried in the cemetery.
-We will follow their footsteps through this charming village.
+Both men are buried in the local cemetery.